USGS-python/hytest-development/hpc.md

 First log into Denali or Tallgrass.
 You will need to be on doi.net to assess these systems, so if you are remote you will need to use the VPN (Pulse Secure) or login to an AWS Workspace machine (if you have one).

 After logging in, request interactive access to a compute node so that you are not working on the main node.
-You can do this using a command like:
+You can do this by creating a script like this in your `~/bin` directory:
 ```bash
 #!/bin/bash
 salloc -A woodshole -t 02:00:00 -N 1 srun --pty bash
 ```
-which requests a node for 2 hours using the "woodshole" account.
+which when executed, requests a node for 2 hours using the "woodshole" account.
 You need to use your account name and adjust the time accordingly.

 Next install the Conda package managment system to allow generation of self-contained Python environments without involving system admins.
 We will install "Mamba", which is a drop drop-in replacement for "conda" providing a fast, efficient and license-free way to run conda commands.
 Copy and paste these lines to the terminal: